cosmouser/cirrup/README.md

 the executable.
 6. see usage

-## usage
+## Usage

-After filling out your config.toml, run cirrup without any arguments to initialize the caching database.
-Then, make sure to start cirrup with the -load flag to use the existing cache.
+After filling out your config.toml, run cirrup without any arguments `./cirrup` to initialize the caching database.
+Then, make sure to start cirrup with the -load flag `./cirrup -load` to use the existing cache.
 If you run cirrup without the -load flag, it will truncate cache.db and recreate it.